Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- Make a list of your degrees or certificates and the schools you attended
+- List your degrees or certifications and the colleges you went to

 Skills: